Chili Almond Dressing

 This post may include affiliate links.
 Thank you for your support.

-A copycat recipe for the Chili Almond Dressing found on the Whole Foods salad bar.
+A copycat recipe for the chili almond dressing found on the Whole Foods salad bar.
 It’s made with creamy almond butter so it’s loaded with healthy fats and low in sugar.
 Oil-free, vegan, low-carb and gluten-free.

 The salad bar is one of my favorite parts of Whole Foods.
 No shame there!

-I love creating my own dressings at home because I know exactly what’s going in them.
+I love creating my own healthy dressings at home because I know exactly what’s going in them.
 They don’t have to be loaded with oil or sugar to taste delicious.
 This dressing = case in point.
-I sweetened it slightly with one medjool date and used almond butter as a base to make this a ridiculously delicious but good-for-you dressing!
+I sweetened it slightly with one medjool date and used homemade almond butter as a base to make this a ridiculously delicious but good-for-you dressing!

 A note on the spice: I used sambal oelek for spice which is essentially sriracha without the sugar, but you can also use 1 small chili pepper.
 If you aren’t a big spice fan you can actually leave out the sambal oelek or chili pepper for a creamy almond dressing that’s mild but just as tasty.